siouan/frontend-gradle-plugin/README.md

     ////// SCRIPT SETTINGS //////
     // Name of npm/Yarn scripts (see 'package.json' file) that shall be executed depending on this
     // plugin task.
 The values below are passed as arguments of the 'npm' or 'yarn' executables.
-    // Under Linux-like O/S, white space characters ' ' in an argument value must be escaped with a
+    // Under Unix-like O/S, white space characters ' ' in an argument value must be escaped with a
     // backslash character '\'.
 Under Windows O/S, the whole argument must be enclosed between
     // double-quotes.
 Example: assembleScript = 'run assemble single\ argument'